phase2/frontend-docs/particle/architecture/folder-structure.md

-├── _data/                          # Generated files used by PL for displaying data ├── _meta/                          # Twig files for displaying live demo ├── _patterns/                      # Atomic assets used by the design system ├── _twig-components/               # Various Twig PHP components
+├── _data/                          # Generated files used by PL for displaying data ├── _meta/                          # Twig files for displaying live demo ├── _patterns/                      # Atomic assets used by the design system │   ├── 00-protons                  #
+│   ├── 00-atoms                    #
+│   ├── 00-molecules                #
+│   ├── 00-organisms                #
+│   ├── 00-templates                #
+│   └── 05-pages                    #
+├── _twig-components/               # Various Twig PHP components
 └── design-system.js                # The ultimate importer/exporter of the design system pieces
 ```

 The design system is consumed by "apps".
 The three apps included are a Drupal theme, Grav theme, and a Pattern Lab installation.
+For more information on the structure of a component in the `~_patterns/` folder, see [Component Structure](./component-structure.md)

 ## App structure {#app-structure}